eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.languagePreferencesAnyLangFallback***

-Allows the fallback to ignoring the languagePreferences, in case none of the configured match the data.
+Allows the fallback to ignoring the languagePreferences, in case none of the configured ones match the data.

 | Category | Value |
 |--- | ---: |